Manchester United v Real Madrid: Uefa takes action

 Manchester United manager Sir Alex Ferguson reacted angrily to the sending off and did not appear for the post-match interviews, with assistant Mike Phelan taking his place.

-Phelan explained that Ferguson was not in the right frame of mind to speak publicly so soon after the match, saying: "It's a distraught dressing room and a distraught manager.
+Phelan to speak publicly so soon after the match, saying: "It's a distraught dressing room and a distraught manager.
 That's why I am sitting here now."

 In addition, the Manchester United players walked through the "flash zone" - an area where the waiting media can talk to players - without the required minimum of two stopping.
 Fines are the most likely sanctions for the media misdemeanours.